AlexPoupakis/Workshop--Intro-to-Game-Mechanics/README.md

 The official game displays only a static background image, but for the purposes of this workshop, we deviated to a more interesting - and completely out of theme - parallax-effect background.

 ## Game resources
 In order to implement our own mini-game, we naturally need certain... artistic resources.
 Namely, the sprites and background images.
 The former where graciously extracted from the browser game itself, by means of sophisticated, state-of-the-art methods and tools (print screen, Paint, and a [suite of online png tools](https://onlinepngtools.com/)).
+The explosion and smoke animations were sprite sheets I found online and where cut up into individual sprites with this [sprite sheet cutter](https://ezgif.com/sprite-cutter) (other useful tools there as well).
 The later were amongst the free-to-use collection at [itch.io](itch.io).

 For the more creative souls out there, custom sprites or images can be created with online tools such as [PiskelApp](https://www.piskelapp.com/), [Pixie](https://pixieengine.com/), [Pixlr](https://pixlr.com/) and many more.